 Much like their ancestors, angora ferrets are carnivorous and mostly dine on meaty foods.
-Their digestive system has a difficult time processing plant food, and these foods should therefore be avoided.
+However, their digestive system has difficulty processing plant food, and these foods should therefore be avoided.

 Proper feeding for these ferrets translates to a long and healthy life for them.
-Their meals should largely contain protein content, supplemented by a little fat and fiber.
+Therefore, their meals should primarily contain protein content, supplemented by a bit of fat and fiber.

-Owing to their curious nature, it would be ideal if angora ferrets were housed in a ferret cage.
+It would be ideal if angora ferrets were housed in a ferret cage due to their curious nature.
 These cages are designed to be robust and still deliver the required comfort.

 These cages should also be able to cater to the energetic needs of these ferrets.
 Experts recommend that angora ferrets are housed in moderately large and spacious cages allowing them their freedom.

 A multi-floor cage allows you to set up toys and activities for your ferret, allowing them to enjoy their home.
-It will also allow them to get the amount of exercise they require with ease, keeping them extremely healthy.
+It will also enable them to get the amount of exercise they require with ease, keeping them healthy.

-Angora ferrets, much like the standard breeds, do not require a lot of special care and grooming.
-Given the structure of their fur, which has the topcoat and undercoat being almost similar in size, these ferrets do not shed much hair making it easy to clean up after them.
+Much like the standard breeds, Angora ferrets do not require a lot of special care and grooming.
+This is because the structure of Angoras fur has the top coat and under coat being almost similar in size.
+As a result, they do not shed much hair making it easy to clean up after them.

-Angora ferrets have a musky smell just like other ferrets, which can be managed by properly cleaning up their housing.
-A little grooming, ear cleaning, and occasional bathing can be done to keep your ferret’s radiance.
+Angora ferrets have a musky smell, just like other ferrets, which can be managed by properly cleaning up their housing.
+In addition, a little grooming, ear cleaning, and occasional bathing can be done to keep your Angora ferret’s radiance.

 Depending on the amount of care these ferrets receive, their lives can span between 6 to 10 years.
-Early neutering is believed to curtail proper hormonal growth, which could greatly limit the ferret’s life span.
+However, early neutering curtails proper hormonal growth, significantly limiting the ferret’s life span.

 It would be ideal if these procedures were carried out after reaching the one-year mark.
-These ferrets are prone to various health complications such as insulinoma, lymphoma, and adrenal disease.
+But, unfortunately, these ferrets are prone to genetic health complications such as insulinoma, lymphoma, and adrenal disease.

 They are also susceptible to parasites and digestive issues.
 These problems can, however, be avoided through proper feeding, grooming, and vaccination.

-Angora ferrets are a special and exotic breed that is extremely easy to care for.
+Angora ferrets are a unique and exotic breed that is extremely easy to care for.
 They are ideal pets that can give complimentary companionship to their owners.